 Expand your horizons and earn optional college credit studying abroad with this semester gap opportunity with SIS Intercultural Study Abroad.
 During the SIS Gap semester, students will have the opportunity to enjoy life in Siena with a local Sienese host family, learn the Italian Language, and get to know themselves and this fascinating city through service-learning in the community.
 Unlike other SIS programs, this program was specifically designed for the gap year experience, allowing students to spend a bit less time in the classroom and more time out in the community or participating in cultural activities.

-After meeting the group on the arrival day at Pisa International Airport (PSA), SIS staff will accompany the group to Siena where host families meet the students.
+After meeting the group on the arrival day at the Florence International Airport (FLR), SIS staff will accompany the group to Siena where host families meet the students.
 Orientation activities take place in the three days that follow.
 During Orientation, students get to know the city of Siena, other students of the various SIS programs as well as staff and are introduced to various aspects of the coming semester.
 They will start exploring the intriguing, though sometimes contradictory, characteristics of Italy and Italians today.

 The Orientation days also include a series of group activities, a welcome reception with host families, faculty and staff as well as a group historical tour of the ancient city.

 Then the Intensive Italian Language Course begins.
 These first three weeks of the semester are dedicated to learning Italian, exploring the territory, visiting service sites and getting to know the host families.